fleetbase/solid/README.md

 ### Features:

+Fleetbase has implemented a Solid Client which implements the Standard Solid authentication methods to communicate with the server.
+The Fleetbase SolidClient is able to communicate securely with the Solid protocol using the Standard DPoP encryption method for authentication provided by the Solid specification (https://solidproject.org/TR/oidc#tokens-id)

 - Ability to link Fleetbase account with Solid Web ID later via user settings.
 - View and manage data stored on Solid Pod:
   - Orders